Azure/arc_jumpstart_docs/scripts/python/url-checker/README.md

 This tool checks for broken URLs in all Markdown files within the repository.
 It can be run manually or as part of an automated GitHub Actions workflow.

-## Features
+## ✨ Features

 - Validates both absolute URLs (http/https) and relative file paths
-- Improved link type detection:
+- Improved link type detection and classification:
-  - Regular relative links
+  - Regular relative links (with and without anchors)
   - Root-relative links (starting with `/`)
   - Image links
   - SVG image links